 OpenTelemetry

-The otel feature exports all kumo spans and events to any OpenTelemetry-compatible backend via OTLP/gRPC — Jaeger, Grafana Tempo, Datadog, Honeycomb, and others.
+The otel feature exports kumo traces and production metrics to any OpenTelemetry-compatible backend via OTLP/gRPC - Jaeger, Grafana Tempo, Datadog, Honeycomb, and others.

 No changes to spider code are required.
 Every request, retry, item scrape, and pipeline drop is automatically traced with structured fields.